rafaelctz/GWorkspace-toolbox/SETUP_GUIDE.md

 ## Google Cloud Console Setup

-Before using the DEA Toolbox, you need to set up a Google Cloud project and enable the necessary APIs.
+Before using the GWorkspace Toolbox, you need to set up a Google Cloud project and enable the necessary APIs.

 ### Step 1: Create a Google Cloud Project

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Click on the project dropdown at the top
 3. Click "New Project"
-4. Enter a project name (e.g., "DEA Toolbox")
+4. Enter a project name (e.g., "GWorkspace Toolbox")
 5. Click "Create"

 ### Step 2: Enable Admin SDK API